sthysel/cv/README.md

 # Overview

 I am a software engineer with 20+ years of software architecture and development experience.
-These include the weather, aviation, national intelligence, healthcare, defense and mining industries.
+I have worked in the weather aviation, national intelligence, healthcare, defense and mining industries.
 I have led development teams and managed and delivered projects throughout the complete software development life-cycle.